|

 The following is an example of a COBOL SELECT statement with an ASSIGN clause.

-In the preceding example the COBOL program will read QSAM0080 and the DD statement will map to the file specified in the DSN parameter (SIMOTIME.DATA.QSAM0080).
+In the preceding example the COBOL program will read QSAM0080 (based on the name in the SELECT statement) and the DD statement will map QSAM0080 to the data set name specified in the DSN parameter (SIMOTIME.DATA.QSAM0080).

 The following is an example and will vary at each mainframe location depending on the system hardware and software configuration.
 The important items on the following is the DISP and DCB information.